 - Applicants who are not formally trained mental health professionals (peer support facilitators, etc.) should have mental health first aid and suicide prevention training.

-- Applicants are expected to have a contemplative, meditation practice that includes meditation training¹ for the past 2 years.
+- Applicants are expected to have a contemplative, meditation practice¹.

 The OMC Professional Training Program uses The Bangor, Exeter & Oxford Mindfulness-Based Interventions Teaching Assessment Criteria for training and feedback in Levels 2 and 3.

 Certificates of Completion are provided upon successful completion of each training level described below and may qualify for CEUs from some professional associations.